oracle-livelabs/pts/query-slides-and-notes/deploy/deploy.md

     </copy>
     ````

-3. Select all records from V_PPTX_DONE, and notice your PPTX file hasn't been processed yet.
+3. Select all records from `V_PPTX_DONE`, and notice your PPTX file hasn't been processed yet.

     ````
     <copy>